Logo link to homepage

 A sudden increase in seismicity, from 7 to 60 earthquakes/day, was recorded at the end of March.
 Activity peaked on 26 March, then gradually decreased.
 No changes in surface activity were observed.

 Geological Summary.
-The Lewotobi "husband and wife" twin volcano (also known as Lewetobi) in eastern Flores Island is composed of the Lewotobi Lakilaki and Lewotobi Perempuan stratovolcanoes.
+The Lewotobi edifice in eastern Flores Island is composed of the two adjacent Lewotobi Laki-laki and Lewotobi Perempuan stratovolcanoes (the "husband and wife").
 Their summits are less than 2 km apart along a NW-SE line.
-The conical Lakilaki has been frequently active during the 19th and 20th centuries, while the taller and broader Perempuan has erupted only twice in historical time.
-Small lava domes have grown during the 20th century in both of the crescentic summit craters, which are open to the north.
-A prominent flank cone, Iliwokar, occurs on the E flank of Perampuan.
+The conical Laki-laki to the NW has been frequently active during the 19th and 20th centuries, while the taller and broader Perempuan has had observed eruptions in 1921 and 1935.
+Small lava domes have grown during the 20th century in both of the summit craters, which are open to the north.
+A prominent cone, Iliwokar, occurs on the E flank of Perampuan.

 Information Contacts: W. Modjo, VSI.